drugdata/D3R/README.rst

               stage.<stage number>.<task name>

-              Only 1 stage is run per invocation of this program and the stage to be run is defined via the required --stage flag.
+              The stage(s) run are defined via the required --stage flag.

+              To run multiple stages serially just pass a comma delimited list to the --stage flag.
+Example: --stage import,blast

+              NOTE:  When running multiple stages serially the program will not run subsequent stages if a task in a stage fails.
+                     Also note order matters, ie putting blast,import will cause celpprunner.py to run blast stage first.

               This program drops a pid lockfile
               (celpprunner.<stage>.lockpid) in celppdir to prevent duplicate